prabhj/ALS-Disease-Prediction/README.md

 # ALS Disease detection
-## (Please download the 'html' file to visualize the graphs and other interesting outputs.)
+## (Please download the '.html' file to visualize the graphs and other interesting outputs.)

 Using the ALS dataset to study a rare but devastating progressive neurodegenerative disease, amyotrophic lateral sclerosis (ALS).
 Major clinically relevant questions include:
 #### What patient phenotypes can be automatically and reliably identified and used to predict the change of the ALSFRS slope over time ?